soimmary/NNLP_Project/README.md

 ## Dataset
 Previous intent detection datasets such as Web Apps, Ask Ubuntu, the Chatbot Corpus or SNIPS are limited to small number of classes (<10), which oversimplifies the intent detection task and does not emulate the true environment of commercial systems.
 Although there exist large scale multi-domain datasets (HWU64 and CLINC150), the examples per each domain may not sufficiently capture the full complexity of each domain as encountered "in the wild".
 The [Banking77](https://huggingface.co/datasets/banking77) dataset tries to fill the gap and provides a very fine-grained set of intents in a single-domain i.e. banking.
 It consists of 77 classes.

 ## Dataset statistics

-Number of examples: 10 003 in train, 3 080 in test
+Number of examples: 10 003 train, 3 080 test
-Average character length: 59.5 in train, 54.2 in test Number of intents: 77
+Average character length: 59.5 train, 54.2 test
+Number of intents: 77

 ## Solution